With large, lush silver and green striped leaves, Calathea Orbifolia is a gorgeous house plant to care for!

 About Calathea Orbifolia

-Calathea Orbifolia has big, round leaves with attractive markings.
-These are pretty silver stripes that look like they’ve been painted on by a skilled watercolor artist.
+Calathea Orbifolia is the prettiest of all the Calathea varieties in my opinion.
+Their big, round leaves feature attractive markings that resemble pretty silver stripes painted on by a skilled watercolor artist.
 Underneath, the foliage is also silvery in color.

 Calathea Orbifolia may also be known as Goeppertia Orbifolia and it originates in the American Tropics.
 There are around 60 species of Calathea, and another striking example is the Calathea Zebrina with bolder, less subtle striping.
 Calathea Orbifolia is one of the largest Calathea species.